Azkobtw/Expose-Flux-Skid-and-racism/README.md

 Certain individuals have copied core architecture elements, command structures, and backend scripts (including specific JavaScript implementations like the better reload sequence) from Project Astro, rebranding them as their own work.

-In addition to copyright infringement and code theft, these individuals actively violate their own community guidelines regarding harassment and toxic conduct when confronted with evidence of their plagiarism.
+In addition to copyright infringement and code theft, these individuals actively violate their own community guidelines regarding harassment, toxic conduct, and racist language when confronted with evidence of their plagiarism.

 ## TARGETED ACCOUNTS